-When Property in Goods has passed to the Buyer - When property in Goods has NOT passed to the Buyer - Right of Lien on the Goods in his possession, In addition to those 3 remedies, the right of withholding delivery.
-Right of stoppage of Goods in transit if the Buyer becomes insolvent, Right of Resale.
+When Property in Goods has passed to the Buyer - When property in Goods has NOT passed to the Buyer - Right of Lien on the Goods in his possession, Right of stoppage of Goods in transit if the Buyer becomes insolvent, Right of Resale. withholding delivery.